The Bernard Biological Field Station

 California gives cities the police powers necessary to balance private property rights with public benefits and values.
 Cities set up zones which restrict development and also have the authority to make further restrictions within these zones.
 For example, the City of Claremont prevents fast-food restaurants in the commercial zone, and prevented the owner of the land that now houses Armstrong Garden Center from building a fitness center, clearly a commercial use but not one desired by the City.
 The City prevented the colleges from tearing down several Victorian houses on College Ave.
 The City devised the Hillside Plan to restrict development in residential areas of the foothills.
 Owners have a right to benefit from their properties, but not always in ways that they wish.

-Is there general support at the colleges for building on the BFS?
+Is there general support at the colleges and in the community for building on the BFS?